ietf-wg-acme/draft-acme-rats/draft-ietf-acme-rats.md

 As explained in {{RFC8555, Section 7.1.3}}, the server returns an Order Object.

-An example extended Order Object that includes
+An example extended Order Object that includes confirmation that this order will include remote attestation:

 ~~~~~~~~~~
   POST /acme/new-order HTTP/1.1